What is it?

 A Professional and Career Development Loan (PCDL) is intended to support your studies.
 You make an agreement with a participating bank to borrow an amount between £300 and £10,000 then pay it back once you've stopped studying.

-The Skills Funding pays the interest on the loan while you're studying and for one month afterwards.
+The Government pays the interest on the loan while you're studying and for one month afterwards.
 You will pay interest at the fixed rate when you have finished studying.
-(Talk to the participating banks for further information.)

 Am I eligible?

 If you would like to apply for a Professional and Career Development Loan you will need to be: